 In Madison, the concept of ADUs is still gaining traction.
 This novelty means that appraisers and real estate agents might have limited local data to determine how much an ADU can increase a property's value.
 Consequently, the immediate financial benefits may not be fully realized until more ADUs are established and sold in the market.

 Additionally, many local financial institutions are not yet up to speed with ADUs, which can make securing financing for these projects more complicated.
 Homeowners looking to build an ADU may encounter difficulties in obtaining traditional home equity loans or refinancing options due to the lack of established lending programs tailored to ADUs.
-As financial institutions gain a better understanding of ADUs and their value potential, it will be crucial for them to create loan programs specifically designed to help homeowners finance these additions.
-Cities that have successfully integrated ADUs into their housing markets often have lending institutions that recognize their value and offer financing solutions that encourage development.

 Insights from Established ADU Markets